 This months edition of the Out of the Archive and Onto the Streets is out!
 Before we get much further however we just want to flag that this content could easily be triggering.
 Internally there was much discussion around acknowledging the past and what has happened, or eluding to what has been written without saying those awful words.
 In the end we determined it best to share the words but acknowledge their triggering capacity.

 A little late, and missing maybe just one piece of information, but we are so excited to release the complete list of all workshops, their times, and who will be presenting them at our Fostering Campus and Community Movements Conference!
-Click here generic viagra for the complete document!
+Click here Workshop and Facilitator Descriptions for the complete document!

 If you have any questions or concerns email info[at]opirgkingston.org and we will get back to you as quickly as possible!

-OPIRG Kingston’s November cheap viagra edition of Out of the Archive and Onto the Streets has now been released!
+OPIRG Kingston’s November edition of Out of the Archive and Onto the Streets has now been released!
 Check it out under our People’s History Project tab!

 In continuing our series ‘Out of the Archive and Onto the Streets‘ OPIRG Kingston is proud to release the October poster and story, titled: Alfie Pierce.